cvs-health/testaro/README.md

 ###### Testaro

 If you do not specify rules when using the `testaro` tool, Testaro will test for the rules listed in the `evalRules` object of the `tests/testaro.js` file.

+The `rules` property for `testaro` is an array whose first item is either `'y'` or `'n'` and whose remaining items are rule IDs.
+If `'y'`, then only the specified rules’ tests are performed.
+If `'n'`, then all the evaluative tests are performed, except for the specified rules.

 It has been found that the `motion` test of the `testaro` tool measures motion only when the `webkit` browser type is in use.
 If you want to use `testaro` with different browser types for different tests, you can include 2 or 3 `testaro` test acts in your job, specifying different browser types and different rules.